 WHERE clause

-isn't usually considered a standalone clause but rather a part of the MATCH
+WHERE isn't usually considered a standalone clause but rather a part of the MATCH, OPTIONAL MATCH and WITH clauses.

-clause and should always be used like that to avoid problems with performance or results.
+WHERE should be used directly after MATCH or OPTIONAL MATCH clauses in order to avoid problems with performance or results.

 1. Basic Usage